illsk1lls/ZipRipper/README.md

 2.)
 Wait for password..<br>

-Current build provides support for hardware acceleration via OpenCL if nVidia or<br>
+Current build provides support for hardware acceleration via<br>
-AMD hardware is detected.<br>
+OpenCL if nVidia or AMD hardware is detected.<br>

 *At present the script only supports the ZIP format.
 RAR and 7z coming soon..